It is my personal policy to confirm your stay with me within TWO WEEKS of your arrival date.

 I have been following a carnivore diet to manage an auto-immune condition for the past six months and I feel fantastic on it.
 I don't see myself changing my diet anytime soon so if you are a judgmental vegan please do not request a workaway with me.
 Everyone else is welcome. :D

 I am also a certified TEFL teacher (Teaching English as a Foreign Language) and Permaculture Designer (PDC course completed in 2012 at Seliana, Greece).
-I play electric bass for a reggae/rock/blues band.
-We are touring the island this year doing random gigs and have already played at the Matala Beach Festival this year (Loco Mondo was the best!!).
-My preferred instrument is the ukulele and if you play music you will find a bunch of options at my home which is located in the historic neighbourhood of Kokkino Metochi.
+I play electric bass for a reggae/rock/blues band but my preferred instrument is the ukulele.
+If you play music you will find a bunch of options at my home which is located in the historic neighbourhood of Kokkino Metochi.
 This is where Ottomans rulers lived while they occupied Crete.
 Their main building is the namesake of our neighbourhood and is now in ruins but was one of the shooting locations of the great film "Zorba the Greek" in the 60s.

 I have big, big garden that I am busy planting and organizing.
 There are mulberry trees, lemon trees, and fig trees on the land.
 Currently I am planting veggies, papayas and custard-apple trees (anone).
-I have a neighbour who keeps chickens and they visit my backyard constantly and lay eggs in all sorts of odd locations.
+I have a neighbour who keeps chickens and sometimes they visit my backyard and lay eggs in all sorts of odd locations.
 It's like an easter-egg hunt everyday at my place.
-My other neighbour has horses and I help him clean the stalls once a week.
+My other neighbour has horses and sheep so you'll be privy to the smells of hay, barns, and sometimes will get a whiff of horseshit in the air - it's not offensive in the least (at least not for me).

 I have a several wormeries that I have designed to be self-contained plant growing and waste management systems.
 The current design is a large clay amphora and I am constantly improving on the design.